 - Those who have been convicted of a federal or state capital crime

-- A person found to have committed a federal or state capital crime but has not been convicted of such crime by reason of such person not available for trial due to their death or flight to avoid prosecution
+- A person who is found to have committed but who has not yet been convicted of a federal or state capital crime by reason of their not being available for trial due to their death or flight to avoid prosecution

 - A person convicted of a federal or state crime causing the person to be a Tier III sex offender

 - Anyone who was ordered to report to an induction station but was not actually inducted into military service